peytonhong/CVAE_Pose/README.md

 * Without pointcloud: 0.000137
 * With pointcloud: 0.000222

-**This result shows that pointcloud rendering is not useful for pose estimation.
+**This result shows that the pointcloud rendering is not useful for pose estimation.
 (Need to try another method)**